 The Vanguard 529 College Savings Plan is a Nevada Trust administered by the Board of Trustees of the College Savings Plans of Nevada, chaired by State Treasurer Kate Marshall.
 The Vanguard Group, Inc., serves as the Investment Manager and through its affiliate, Vanguard Marketing Corporation, markets and distributes the Plan.
 Upromise Investments, Inc., serves as Program Manager and has overall responsibility for the day-to-day operations, including effecting transactions.
 The Plan's portfolios, although they invest in Vanguard mutual funds, are not mutual funds.
 Investment returns are not guaranteed and you could lose money by investing in the plan.

-Each LifeStrategy Fund invests in up to three broadly diversified Vanguard funds and is subject to the risks associated with those underlying funds.
+Each LifeStrategy Fund invests in up to four broadly diversified Vanguard funds and is subject to the risks associated with those underlying funds.